igor47/blog/_posts/2012-11-05-multitasking-makes-you-dumb.md

 distracted by highly irrelevant information.
 Multitaskers actually become bad at multitasking, by multitasking. [^2]

-Multitasker students report to have more problems in their academic work.
+Multitasking students report to have more problems in their academic work.
 Students who browse Facebook and instant messaging while doing homework, on average achieve lower grades in school, 16% of media was combined, in 2005 26% of media was used together.
 This number must have skyrocketed since, with